Geometric Approaches on Persistent Homology: Conjectured Upper Bounds for Life Spans via Volume

-\begin{remark} Note that this notion is well-known in hyperbolic geometry in a different context called ``Margulis Lemma''~\cite{benedetti2012lectures}.
+First, we describe a related geometric notion: a {\em thick-thin decomposition}, which decomposes a surface into its ``thick'' and ``thin'' parts; see \cref{fig:thickthin}.
+The thick-thin decomposition is well-known in hyperbolic geometry in a different context, where it is called the Margulis Lemma~\cite{benedetti2012lectures}.
 In that setting, the topology of the thin parts of a hyperbolic manifold is well-understood, and one can focus on the thick parts to understand the topology of the whole manifold.
-Here, we use a similar idea.
-We see that collapsing thin parts is easy, and this decomposition indeed simplifies our job by allowing us to focus on the thick parts. \end{remark}
+We ask if a similar idea could be useful in our context.